Ai (singer): Influences

 Ai's earliest musical influence was gospel music, which she discovered when her mother's friend took her to a gospel church during junior high school.
 In an interview with Vogue, Ai stated Michael Jackson is one of her biggest musical influences.
 Dr. Dre, Snoop Dogg, Janet Jackson, Puff Daddy, Usher, Mary.
 J. Blige, Tupac Shakur, and Whitney Houston have also heavily influenced Ai while she was a teenager.
+In a 2024 interview with Billboard, Ai described Chaka Khan and Boyz II Men as artists she looks up to.